-All interested applicants must submit a Letter of Intent form through the Mozilla Gigabit website at mozilla.org/gigabit between June 1, 2017 and July 5, 2017 at 11:59:59 PM Pacific.
+All interested applicants must submit a Letter of Intent via https://mozilla.fluxx.io/ between October 15, 2017 and December 1, 2017 at 11:59:59 PM Pacific.
 Mozilla program staff will review all forms and provide applicants with advice on whether to submit a full application.
 Deadline extensions for the Letter of Intent form may be granted on a case-by-case basis by Mozilla staff.
 Full timeline can be found on the Mozilla Gigabit website.

 - What specific community challenge in workforce development or education does your project help solve?

-- List key project activities (what will you do), outputs (what will be produced through your activities, e.g. products, publications, number workshops held and people trained) and outcomes (impact of your project on your beneficiaries during the grant period).
-(5000 Characters) Also include:
+- List key project activities (what will you do), outputs (what will be produced through your activities) and outcomes (impact of your project on your beneficiaries during the grant period).

 - How does the technology you are working with during this project leverage gigabit networks?

 - During the 16-week project period, what will you produce through your activities (e.g. products, publications/curricula, number of workshops/events and attendees)?